Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 • Nicholas Kurti Science Prize for Europe 2022 (Oxford Instrument sponsorship).

-Prize awarded to a European researcher working in the research field of low-temperature Physics.
+Prestigious prize awarded yearly to a European scientist working in the research field of low-temperature Physics.

 • Sofja Kolevskaja Award [October 2019 - October 2024]

-One of 6 awards (1.65 M€) in Germany for international applicants from all fields in 2019.
+One of 6 awards (1.65 M€) in Germany for international applicants from any research fields in 2019.

 • Junior Research Fellowship, St John's College [October 2016 - October 2019]